samplchallenges/SAMPL7/physical_property/pKa/pKa_challenge_instructions.md

 ## pKa Challenge Instructions

-The SAMPL7 pK<sub>a</sub> Challenge consists of predicting relative free energies between microstates to determine the pK<sub>a</sub>.
-Free energies were chosen rather than pKa values given the recent work of [Gunner et al.](https://link.springer.com/content/pdf/10.1007/s10822-020-00280-7.pdf).
-The paper also details how to convert pK<sub>a</sub> predictions to relative free energies.
+The SAMPL7 pK<sub>a</sub> Challenge consists of predicting microscopic pK<sub>a</sub>'s of small molecules.
+Participants are asked to report relative free energies of protonation microstates calculated based on a reference state and pH.
+Relative free energies of microstates were chosen as the reporting format rather than the microscopic pKa values given the recent work of Gunner et al.[4]

 A submission template file can be found in the [submission_template/](submission_template/) directory and an example submission file can be found in [submission_template/](example_submission_file/).

-For each molecule, the relative free energy must be predicted between the reference microstate and the rest of the enumerated microstates for that molecule.
-The first microstate in each CSV file indicated by `SMXX_000` is our selected neutral reference state.
+For each molecule, the relative free energy must be predicted between the reference microstate and the rest of the enumerated microstates for that molecule at a reference pH of 0.
+The first microstate in each CSV file indicated by `SMXX_micro000` is our selected neutral reference state.
 For example, for molecule SM25, if the reference microstate is SM25_micro000, then relative free energies must be computed between SM25_micro000 and SM25_micro001, SM25_micro000 and SM25_micro002, and SM25_micro000 and SM25_micro003.

 All possible tautomers of each ionization (charge) state are defined as distinct protonation microstates.